felipelouza/mm-repair/Readme.md

 Tool to encode a sequence of 32-bit integers using the *ANSfold-1* encoder from (https://github.com/mpetri/ans-large-alphabet)[ans-large-alphabet].
 Used by *matrepair* to generate the `.ansf.1` files.

-### csvmat2bin.py
-Tool to convert a matrix in csv format into binary int32/float32/double64 format (possibly removing some trailing or leading rows/columns).
-All matrix entries are represented so the outfile has size `rows*cols*sizeof(entry)`.
-Note that when using the int32 or float32 output format some infomation will be lost if the input values are not of the right type.

 ### makevec.py
 Tool to create a vector of a given length and write it to a file in binary format (default 8-byte doubles).
 The vector is specified giving a set of values which are repeated cyclically.

 ### stripcsvmat.py

-Tool to strip the initial or final columns and/or the initial rows from a csv matrix producing a smaller csv matrix.
-Used to remove unwanted data when preparing the testing set.
+Tool to strip the initial or final columns and/or the initial rows from a csv matrix, producing a smaller csv matrix.
+Used to remove unwanted data when preparing the test dataset.

+### mat2csrv.py
+Tool to compute the CSRV representation of a matrix.
+The input matrix is assumed to be in `csv` format unless its name ends with the `.dbl` extension in that case it is assumed to be in dense format with a 8-byte double per entry.
+Outputs the `.vc` and `.val` files.
+Superseeded by 'csvmat2csrv'.